zornicaShopova/reactNasaImageOfTheDay/README.md

 #About - here you can see information and resources

-#Contact - here you can sent  email (no actual request is made)
+#Contact - here you can sent tour questions (no actual request is made)